-Delivery of new machinery and equipment to mines, together with the steady upgrading of the existing items, enables mines in British Columbia to maintain their competitive capabilities.
+Delivery of new machinery and equipment to mines, together with the steady upgrading of existing items, enables mines in British Columbia to maintain their competitive capabilities.
 At the same time, safety systems of new and upgraded equipment are usually enhanced, often as a result of new technology employed in such systems.
-The highly automated and complex control systems found on new equipment demands a high level of skill from those who operate and maintain the equipment.
+The highly automated and complex control systems found in new equipment demand a high level of skill from those who operate and maintain the equipment.
 Provincial staff are involved in reviewing engineering drawings associated with the safety systems on such equipment, as a precursor to installation and field inspections on the items.
 Staff endeavour to keep abreast of the many changes and innovations.
-In addition, inspectors, in collaboration with the mines, have to ensure that people operating equipment are aware of how equipment modifications may affect its operating functions, and ensure operators, maintenance and supervisors understand the consequences of failures occurring in installed control or sensing systems.
+Mine managers, in collaboration with inspectors, have to ensure that equipment operators are aware of how equipment modifications may affect operating functions, and ensure that operators, maintenance personnel and supervisors understand the consequences should failures occur in installed control or sensing systems.